-Should we walk further, we will see hippopotamus and crocodiles.
+Should you walk further, you will see hippopotamus and crocodiles.
 There will be camel and elephant rides during high season.
-Similar to other Taman Safari Indonesia, Batang Dolphin Center also has a fun zone, where children can take a ride on mini train, flying elephants, etc.
+Similar to other Taman Safari Indonesia, Batang Dolphin Centre also has a fun zone, where children can take a ride on mini train, flying elephants, etc.

-Since Batang Dolphin Centre is located in Sigandu beach, first we have to pay entrance ticket to Sigandu beach (Rp.
+Since Batang Dolphin Centre is located in Sigandu beach, first you have to pay entrance ticket to Sigandu beach (Rp.
 3,000/person).
-Then we pay the entrance ticket to Batang Dolphin Center (Rp.
+Then you pay the entrance ticket to Batang Dolphin Centre (Rp.
 15,000/person).
-There will be additional tickets if we want to take pictures with the animals or play in the fun zone.
+There will be additional tickets if you want to take pictures with the animals or play in the fun zone.